MariamJel/Suite-Landing-Page/README-template.md

 # Frontend Mentor - Suite landing page solution

 This is a solution to the Suite landing page challenge on Frontend Mentor(https://www.frontendmentor.io/challenges/suite-landing-page-tj_eaU-Ra).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents

 - [Overview](#overview)